Last Updated Feb 28th, 2021

 - Theft (including things like replacing a card in a draft with one from a player’s binder).

 Removing players in this way is called a Disqualification, and we must always try to educate our players on why these actions are unacceptable.
-Also let the player know that while your decision is final, the Judge Program would still like to hear their side of the story.
-You can contact your local Regional Coordinator, high level Judge, or WPN Representative to guide you through the Disqualification Process.
+Also let the player know that while your decision is final, Wizards of the Coast would still like to hear their side of the story.
+You can contact your WPN Representative or follow the instructions at https://wpn.wizards.com/en/article/disqualification-reports-moved-wpnwizardscom.

 The Magic Tournament Rules give more information about how to run tournaments at any REL, and can be found at: http://wpn.wizards.com/en/document/magic-gathering-tournament-rules.